Sierra Nevada Adventures Multi Day Rides

 This adventure ride is designed for (650cc+) to (1250cc+) dual-sport adventure bikes.

-Off-road terrain is rated mild to moderate to moderately challenging and lots of adventure.
+Off-road terrain is rated easy, mild to moderate, with lots of adventure!

 Ride distance approx. 600 miles round trip (175 miles dirt roads)